fmarcano14/File-Concatenator/README.md

 # File Concatenator Chrome Extension

 ## Description
 A simple Chrome extension that allows users to select multiple files, concatenate their contents into a single  `code.txt` file, and download it.
+Useful for giving Grok 4 your whole codebase by combining files into one shareable text file.
 Files are persisted across sessions using Chrome storage.
 Supports modern file pickers with fallback.

 ## Features
 - Select files via native picker or fallback input.